sandeepsudesh06/BI_Programming/README.md

 ### Objective-
 Here, we are analyzing different aspects of Diabetes in the Pima tribe by doing
+ -  Importing Necessary Libraries.
+ -  Importing the Data.
- -  Exploratory Data Analysis
+ -  Exploratory Data Analysis.
- -  Data Exploration
- -  Model Spliting, Fitting and Training.
+ -  Model Training.
- -  Two Models were used : Logistic Regression and Random Forest Classifier.
+  -- Two Models were used : Logistic Regression and Random Forest Classifier.

 ### Data Dictionary-